Star flows: a characterization via Lyapunov functions: Proof of Theorems , and Corollary

-Note that Corollary \ref{mcor:strong-homog} follows from Theorem \ref{mthm:strong-homog-equiv}, just observing now that if any singularity $\sigma$ is accumulated by regular orbits, it cannot present $\indi(\sigma) < \indi{\J}$, once $X \in \Mundo$, $\J$ is a continuous field of quadratic forms and $X$ is $\J$- monotonic over any compact invariant nonsingular set $\Gamma$.
+Note that Corollary \ref{mcor:strong-homog} follows from Theorem \ref{mthm:strong-homog-equiv}, since any periodic orbit is a preperiodic one and any singularity $\sigma$ is accumulated by regular orbits, it cannot present $\indi(\sigma) < \indi{\J}$.
+Indeed, $X \in \mathfrak{X}^{1}(M)$, $\J$ is a continuous field of quadratic forms and $X$ is $\J$- monotonic over any compact invariant nonsingular set $\Gamma$.$\diamond$